AlexFloareaVT/Alex_Floarea_DS/README.md

 | Spanish | es/ |
 | Thai | th/ |

-As well as the languag tags there are a few extra phonemes available to use across all languages:
+As well as the language tags there are a few extra phonemes available to use across all languages:

 | Phoneme | Name | Usage |
 | :----- | --- | ---: |